 Meanwhile, the Futurist Theatre opened as a cinema in 1927 (it first became a theatre in 1958).
 A miniature railway opened in Scarborough in 1931 and an open-air theatre opened in 1932.

 Then came the Second World War.
 In 1939 many evacuees were sent to Scarborough but most of them soon returned home.
-However, Scarborough did not escape wartime bombing.
+However, Scarborough did not escape the wartime bombing.
 Some 137 people from the town were killed by the German bombing.

 In the 1960s the traditional seaside holiday was replaced by cheap package tours abroad.
 Nevertheless, Scarborough continued to prosper.
 In 1991 a Sea Life Centre opened.
-Also in 1991, Brunswick Pavilion Shopping Centre was completed.
+Also in 1991, The Brunswick Shopping Centre was completed.

 Scarborough in the 21st century

 In the 21st century, Scarborough is a flourishing town.
 In 2022 the population of Scarborough was 61,000.